vehicle-lang/vehicle/doc/source/language/type-declarations.rst

 Type declarations
 =================

-Although Vehicle comes with enough builtin types to write a wide range of specifications, specifications can often be made more readable by using the :code:`type` keyword to defining synonyms for types that are used repeatedly throughout a specification.
+Although Vehicle's builtin types are sufficient to write a wide range of specifications, specifications can often be made more readable by using the :code:`type` keyword to defining meaningful synonyms for those that are used repeatedly.

-For example, when defining a robustness specification for the MNIST dataset which contains 24x24 greyscale images, in order to avoid having to repeatedly write :code:`Tensor Rat [24, 24]`, you could declare the :code:`Image` type as follows:
+For example, when defining a robustness specification for the MNIST dataset which contains 24x24 greyscale images, in order to avoid having to repeatedly write :code:`Tensor Rat [24, 24]`, you could declare the :code:`Image` type and use it as follows:

 .. code-block:: agda